JackGruber/joplin-plugin-tagging/README.md

 ## Usage

 - Select multiple notes (The first marked note must be the one from which the tags are to be copied)
+## Keyboard Shortcus

+Under `Options > Keyboard Shortcus` you can assign a keyboard shortcut for the `Copy all Tags` command.

 ## Build

 To build your one version of the plugin, install node.js and run the following command `npm run dist`